beporter/CakePHP-EnvAwareness/slides/env-aware-cake-apps.md

 ^ Bad because you have to maintain the FULL set of keys and values in EVERY file.

-^ Developers may forget to update an "identical" setting in all versions of the file.
+^ Developers may forget to update an "identical" setting in all copies of the file.

-^ Without automatic tooling in place for deploys, a developer or sysadmin may forget to copy an updated config file into the correct place.
+^ As we saw, without automatic tooling in place for deploys, a developer or sysadmin may forget to copy an updated config file into the correct place.

-^ Storing production API keys and passwords in the repo might be bad.
+^ We're also back to the iss that storing API keys and passwords in the repo might be bad.

 ---
 ## Concepts

 What are the properties of the _ideal_ system for handling custom configurations per environment?

+^ Let's switch gears and talk about that an ideal system would need to look like in order to solve as many of these complications as possible.

 ---